Is low code the future or overhyped?

 The reality is the role of a citizen developer is an extra task in addition to their actual job as they are unlikely to work in IT.
 As a non-IT person, do they have the time to build the tools they need to do their job, or would they rather leave it to the experts?

 In our opinion, you must have a good level of IT literacy to ensure best practices, security, scalability, and compliance when building apps with low-code platforms.
 A solid technical background combined with training and vendor support is a must-have for even low code success.
-This means low-code\no-code might help an IT team build a process quickly, but it is unlikely to help a non-IT person build something from scratch.
+This means low-code\no-code might help an IT team build a business process quickly, but it is unlikely to help a non-IT person build something from scratch.

 Cloud only

-With most low-code\no-code platforms cloud-based and subject to per-user, per-month subscription pricing, you should give some thought to whether this deployment option is suitable for:
+In addition, you should give some thought to whether the cloud is suitable for:

-- low-frequency use but long-term processes
+- Low-frequency use but long-term processes

-- public-facing anonymous users
+- Public facing anonymous users

 Will low code replace developers and vendors?